'Win for democracy': PDM celebrates Gilani's Senate victory against Hafeez Shaikh as PTI cries foul

 PPP chairman Bilawal Bhutto-Zardari took to Twitter with a succinct "Democracy is the best revenge", adding: "Jiye Bhutto."

-A few hours after polling ended, Bilawali alongside GIlani held a press conference in which both leaders hailed the latter's victory "a win for democracy".
+A few hours after polling ended, Bilawal alongside Gilani held a press conference in which both leaders hailed the latter's victory as "a win for democracy".

+The PPP chairperson claimed that "a new era was starting in Pakistan's democratic journey".

+He thanked the PDM leadership and said that Gilani's win was a win for all democratic forces in Pakistan.
+"This puppet government has lost from its own parliament and the people of Pakistan have won."

 PML-N supremo Nawaz Sharif called the win "a glorious victory".

 PML-N vice president Maryam Nawaz also tweeted her congratulations to Gilani and the opposition alliance's Pakistan Democratic Movement (PDM).
-She congratulated the MNAs of the PML-N for accepting PML-N supremo Nawaz Sharif's stance and "refusing to bow down and sell out".
+She commended the PML-N MNAs for accepting the party supremo Nawaz Sharif's stance and "refusing to bow down and sell out".

 "Well done PML-N!
 The future is yours," said Maryam.